-Nissan Almera 1.5V Test Drive Review
+Nissan Almera 1.5V Test Drive Review in Penang

-I went to Edaran Tan Chong Motor Sdn Bhd. at Jalan Sultan Azlan Shah, Bayan Lepas which located beside The Star office.
-The showroom come with the service centre which make the office looks much bigger.
+I went to Edaran Tan Chong Motor Sdn Bhd. showroom at Jalan Sultan Azlan Shah, Bayan Lepas which located beside The Star office.
+The Nissan showroom come with the service centre which make the office looks much bigger.
 Upon entering the showroom, I was greeted by young salesman and I told him that I would like to test drive Nissan Almera.

 Indeed, what Nissan claimed is right.
 The Nissan Almera do really have a roomy interior.
 The rear seats and leg room is spacious, after I have seated on the rear seat, my leg room still left plenty of space.
-Nissan Almera claimed has the longest legrooom in its class (B-segment).
+Nissan claimed that Almera has the longest legrooom in its class (B-segment).

 The panel meter come with digital information display to calculate your trips distance, average fuel consumption, petrol tanks status and temperature of your engine.
 The chrome door handles pretty unique, as it was so chrome while the rest of the interiors are black which outshine the door handles.

-Another drop point for me as I enjoy put my left hand on arm rest while holding the gear knob during driving.
+Another drop point for me as I enjoys put my left arm on arm rest while holding the gear knob during driving.
 The arm rest was replaced by a 2 slots of bottle holder.
 Well, this car do have a lot place to seat your stuffs.
 The car come with 4 speakers for all variant, 2 at the rear boot, another 2 at the front doors.
 The whole test drive journey last than 10 minutes.

 For safety wise, Nissan Almera seem doing great on the all aspect from the body construction until the advanced braking system.
 The body construction divided into 2 zones which helps to protect occupants.